stancheff/pykdump/Doc/developerdoc/datatypes.rst

 pointers to structures or other typed data, *PyKdump* subclasses :class:`int` adding to it some additional data.

+.. class:: EnumInfo(dict)

+   We use this to represent info about enumerations - mapping between symolic names and integer values

+   As this inherits dictionaries, you can find integer value using its name as a key.
+For reverse lookup you can use

+   .. method:: getname(ival)

+      :param ival: ingere value for this enum
+      :return: a string with enum name

+.. class:: tEnum(int)

+   When data is represented by enums, we have an integre value and symbolic name.
+We can use instances of this class as normal integers but if needed, we can retireve their name as well

+   .. method:: __repr__()

+      :return: symbolic name

+   Attributes:

+   .. attribute:: einfo

+      :return: :class:`EnumInfo` instance

 .. class:: tPtr(addr, ti)

    Create a typed pointer with address *addr* and TypeInfo